potat-exe/MyLiftOff_Assignments/P2-Project_Outline/README.md

  How to allow users to create basic pages Understanding of MVC projects
  How to use different api's
-how to implement and utilize a search bar
+ how to implement and utilize a search bar refine skills on html, java, sql and database

 ### Project Tracker